hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## Why would anyone volunteer as CQSI candidate?

 - most people will be infected anyway
-  - conscious infection allows perfectly time quarantine
+  - conscious infection allows perfectly timed quarantine
-  - avoiding unconcious spreading to loved ones and community
+  - perfect quarantine avoids spreading to loved ones and community
   - controlled and well-provided for quarantine

 - certified immunization
   - allows helping where others would introduce risks
   - avoids eventually multiple "dry quarantines"
   - allows leading a "normal life"

+## What are key requirements of CQSI candidates?

+- low risk factors
+- full conciousness to make the voluntary decision
+- fitness for quarantine in a group

+### Who should first get into controlled quarantine?

+- infected persons that are fit for group quarantine

+### Who should go next into controlled quarantine?

+- high probability of existing immunization acquired with least symptoms

+### And then?

+- persons with lowest risk factors

+## Are there other points for candidate priorization?

+- persons who would use their certified immunization for the best
+ - for avoiding new infections
+ - for needing less resources to help
+ - for stabilizing the supply chain

 ## Don't induced infection waste resources that are desperately needed elsewhere?